Checo adapted well to Red Bull, in a car designed for Verstappen

 “I think it has had a good adaptation to Red Bull, it is not an easy car, it is a very fast car, but also very designed for Verstappen who has been in the team for many years, that adaptation period is never as short as we would like, but Checo I think he has done very good performances, ”said Alonso.

-Alonso He acknowledged that, together with Carlos Sainz, they must try harder than the English drivers, who are favorites in the eyes of the teams to occupy a seat in the seats.
+Alonso He acknowledged that, together with Carlos Sainz, they must try harder than the English drivers, who are favorites in the eyes of the teams to occupy a place in the seats.

 “We are both Latino, we are in a very British world where we have more difficulties than British pilots,” he said.